Donate Historical Items

 Materials without documentation can be collected if they can be proven to have been made in Maine.
 The more known about the object, such as "where and when was it made, and by whom?" and "who owned and/or used it and what was it used for?" the more likely it is that the object will find a home at the Maine Historical Society.
 It is extremely helpful to have all information relevant to the object's history and use in writing.

-The museum holdings include costumes and textiles, decorative arts, Native American artifacts and archaeological material, political memorabilia, military acts, and domestic artifacts reflecting upon life in Maine.
+The museum holdings include costumes and textiles, decorative arts, Native American artifacts and archaeological material, political memorabilia, military objects, and domestic artifacts reflecting upon life in Maine.
 The diverse collection serves as the foundation for the Maine Historical Society exhibition program.

 Preference is given to acquisitions in the following areas: works of non-fiction concerning Maine history, biography and genealogy; works that document and interpret Maine's regional content, particularly in connection with New England and eastern Canada; reference works that assist in the research, documentation, and interpretation of all aspects of Collections; and selective historical fiction relating to Maine.

 Gifts to the Society will be made without restrictions, and the owner must have clear and legal title to that artifact, and that title must be transferred to MHS.
+Items are not accepted on deposit.

 Contact Information - Museum Items